Norn language: Extinction

 The last reports of Norn speakers are claimed to be from the 19th century, with some claims of a very limited use up until the early 20th century, but it is more likely that the language was dying out in the late 18th century.
-The isolated islands of Foula and Unst are variously claimed as the last refuges of the language in Shetland, where there were people "who could repeat sentences in Norn", probably passages from folk songs or poems, as late as 1893.
+The isolated islands of Foula and Unst are variously claimed as the last refuges of the language in Shetland, where there were people "who could repeat sentences in Norn", probably passages from folk songs or poems, as late as 1894.
 Walter Sutherland from Skaw in Unst, who died about 1850, has been cited as the last native speaker of the Norn language.

-However, fragments of vocabulary survived the death of the main language and remain to this day, mainly in place-names and terms referring to plants, animals, weather, mood, and fishing vocabulary.
+However, fragments of vocabulary survived the death of the main language and remain to this day, mainly in place-names and terms referring to nature, mood, and fishing.
+For example, 'vae'/'voe' (an inlet or small bay) are found in some English dictionaries and are legal words in Scrabble.

 Norn had also been a spoken language in Caithness but had probably become extinct there by the 15th century, replaced by Scots.
 Hence, some scholars also speak about "Caithness Norn", but others avoid this.
 Even less is known about "Caithness Norn" than about Orkney and Shetland Norn.
 Almost no written Norn has survived, but what little remains includes a version of the Lord's Prayer and a ballad, "Hildina".
 Michael P Barnes, professor of Scandinavian Studies at University College London, has published a study, The Norn Language of Orkney and Shetland.

+Songs in Norn survived in the oral tradition long enough to be recorded.
+In the 1940s and 1950s, John Stickle of Unst and Kitty Anderson of Lerwick were recorded singing versions of the 'Unst Boat Song' in Norn and the ballad of Orfeo with a Norn refrain.